ThinhPham24/Computational_geometry/README.md

 # Computational_geometry
-This repo collects the lecture s, example codes and applications of geometry in computer vision
+This repo collects the lectures, example codes and applications of geometry in computer vision

 Refs: